OSU-NLP-Group/UGround/offline_evaluation/AndroidControl/README.md

 Perform grounding model inference using the query file generated in the previous step.

-To use **UGround-V1**, please refer to the [UGround-V1 Inference Guidelines](https://github.com/OSU-NLP-Group/UGround/tree/main/grounding).
+To use **UGround-V1**, please refer to the [UGround-V1 Inference Guidelines](https://github.com/OSU-NLP-Group/UGround/tree/main/grounding) and the scripts provided in the `../../grounding` folder.

 To compare with our results, use `data/query_gpt-4o_{level}.jsonl` as the question file.